 Diabetic retinopathy is a potentially blinding complication of diabetes that damages the eye's retina.
 It effects half of all Americans diagnosed with diabetes.

-- Water Drink 6-8 glasses of purified water daily.
+- Drink plenty of purified water daily.

 - Increase fiber in your diet, and eat meals slowly.